Today we introduce three productivity tips that can help increase the amount of work you get done while decreasing your stress levels.

 Have you ever experienced that blissful state of knocking items off your to do list?
 It’s the feeling of running your to-do list instead of having it run you.

-David Allen, the author of Getting Things Done: The Art of Stress Free Productivity (referred to as "GTD"), shows exactly how to do that.
+David Allen, the author of Getting Things Done: The Art of Stress Free Productivity (referred to as "GTD"), shows readers how that can be the norm.
+David is a best-selling author and has helped thousands of people be more productive.

 Here are three awesome productivity tips from the book that can be implemented immediately.

 The author notes that most people have a giant running list of things they want to get done.
 The items on that list could range from washing the dog, calling a friend back, finishing the proposal for your boss, or updating your web hosting.
-In other words, that list contains items that you absolutely need to get done today as well as items that should get done or would be nice to complete this week.
-There is nothing wrong with that as it helps keep all of your items in one place.
-GTD says the problem is that having such a broad list dilutes the emphasis on things that truly need to be completed today.
+That list contains items that absolutely need to get done today as well as items that should get done or would be nice to complete this week.
+A list like this helps keep all of your items in one place.
+However, GTD says that having such a broad list dilutes the emphasis on things that truly need to be completed today.
 Here is a powerful quote from the book:

 "The way I look at it, the calendar should be sacred territory.
 If you write something there, it must get done that day or not at all.
 The only rewriting should be for changed appointments."